Fil/d3-geo-voronoi/README.md

 Indeed, defining the “paper extent” of the geoVoronoi polygons can be quite tricky, [as this block demonstrates](https://bl.ocks.org/Fil/6128aae082c04eef06422f953d0f593f).

-The following new methods are introduced:

 <a name="geo_voronoi_find" href="#geo_voronoi_find">#</a> <i>voronoi</i>.<b>find</b>(<i>x,y,[angle]</i>)

 Finds the closest site to point *x,y*, i.e. the Voronoi polygon that contains it.
-Optionally, return null if the distance between the point and the site is larger than *angle* radians.
+Optionally, return null if the distance between the point and the site is larger than *angle* degrees.

 [![](img/geoVoronoiFind.png)](http://bl.ocks.org/Fil/e94fc45f5ed4dbcc989be1e52b797fdd)